HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/README.md

 * But, since SID filtering has potential to break applications and user access, it is often disabled.
 * Selective Authentication
   * In an inter-forest trust, if Selective Authentication is configured, users between the trusts will not be automatically authenticated.
 Individual access to domains and servers in the trusting domain/forest should be given.
+* Does not prevent writeable Configration NC exploitation.

 [**More information about domain trusts in ired.team.**](https://ired.team/offensive-security-experiments/active-directory-kerberos-abuse/child-domain-da-to-ea-in-parent-domain)